 Mobile apps are a culture we have all grown accustomed to.
 Mobile apps are on a steady ascent with the advent of newer devices and regularly updated platforms with new capabilities available to businesses.
 Device-enabled products like location-based apps augmented and virtual reality apps, sound-based apps, and mobile games are powering an unprecedented growth.
 In fact, as per Statista, by the year 2020, mobile apps are expected to generate $188.9 billion as global revenue.

 Gaining more speed and momentum from the statistics mentioned above, 2019 is likely to bring about an even brighter future for mobile app development.

 The mobile app developers are always looking for an update that what’s new in the market from the technical perspective.
 That’s why they keep an eye on the latest mobile app development trends and technologies that will set an imprint in the upcoming year.

 Here are the listed mobile app development trends to watch out for in 2019.

 1. Machine Learning and AI

-AI and machine learning have dug their heels deeper into mobile apps than we may have realized.
+AI and machine learning have dug their heels deeper into mobile apps that we may have realized.
 AI makes itself manifest in the form of chatbots.
-Siri is, in fact, one of the biggest proofs why machine learning and artificial intelligence are very much a part of mobile apps, and ones that cannot be separated now.
+Siri is, in fact, one of the biggest proofs why machine learning and artificial intelligence are very much a part of mobile apps and ones that cannot be separated now.